 Obviously, people make mistakes.
 They can be manipulated or duped.
 Some of us don’t always have the best intentions (think: disgruntled ex-employees).
 Unfortunately, you can’t program people.
 So, what’s the best way to “patch” this human vulnerability?

 Here, we’ll discuss eight tips for developing a security awareness program, so you can help keep your firm’s information safe from “human exploits.”

-1) Adopt Security Policies
+1) Establish Security Policies

 To be effective, a training plan should address both onboarding training and continual reinforcement.
 That way, new hires will understand your firm’s security practices from the get-go, and seasoned employees will have the benefit of regular reinforcement of secure habits.
 Here are a few steps you might take to get started:

 - Write down your goals and how you plan to achieve them.